kiegroup/kie-assets-library/README.md

       <properties>...</properties>
     </generate>
     ```
     * NOTE: Requires Jbang installed.
-By default the install is enabled, disable using `-Dskip.install.quarkus.cli`.
+By default the install is disabled, enable using `-Dinstall.quarkus.cli`.
-      Make sure `jbang` is then on path.

 * Each project defined as `projectDefinition` is generated in `kie-assets-library-assets/target`.
 Project name is composed
     from `projectDefinition->artifactId` and `projectStructure->id`, to allow Cartesian product project generation out of the box.